mozilla-metrics/grouperfish/docs/queries.rst

 Template Queries
 ----------------

-A template query will generate a bunch of concrete queries everytime it is evaluated.
+A template query will generate a bunch of concrete queries every time it is evaluated.
 It is different in that it has an additional top-level field "facet_by", which is a list of field names.